CreatorDev/Ci40_helloworld/README.md

 	$ make package/led_flash/compile

 The led_flash binary is now available in build_dir/target-mipsel_mips32_musl-1.1.11/led_flash

 11)	Copy the led_flash binary to the openwrt ci40 environment.
 SCP is used to perform the copy in this example but many other methods are available to copy the file
-	Ensure your Ci40 is running Openwrt and that you have a command line terminal open Connect the Ci40 to an ethernet cable on the same domain as your build machine Use the ifconfig command in Openwrt to view the IP address of your Ci40 board
+	* Ensure your Ci40 is running Openwrt and that you have a command line terminal open
+	* Connect the Ci40 to an ethernet cable on the same domain as your build machine
+	* Use the ifconfig command in Openwrt to view the IP address of your Ci40 board

 		$ ifconfig

-On the build machine use the linux tool scp to copy the led_flash application to the Ci40 Openwrt environment
+On the build machine use the linux tool scp to copy the led_flash application to the Ci40 Openwrt environment _Insert scp instructions here_

 12)	The led_flash application is now ready to run on your Ci40 Openwrt environment